Online, Augmented Memorial to the Jews Deported from France

 - search for the persons born in Frankfurt am Main and inmates in the Gurs internment camp.

-- find the persons deported by convoy 51 whose last address was in Corrèze.
+- find the persons deported by convoy no. 51 whose last address was in Corrèze.

 - find the children under age 7 who lived in the 11th arrondissement of Paris and whose given name starts with a 'J'.